Author: Karsten Silz

 Job ad mentions at Indeed for Ant, Gradle, Maven, and sbt

-Maven wins, Gradle is second, Ant third, and sbt last.
+Maven wins, Gradle is second, Ant is third, and sbt is last.
 The number of developer ads is down in Q1/2023.
 Maven leads Gradle nearly 3:1, slightly growing since June 2022.
 Gradle dropped a lot over the last two months.
 That’s why bit Ant and sbt grew – before, Ant shrunk while sbt stayed steady.

 Please see here for details, caveats, and adjustments to the job ad mentions.